Department of - Arts & Humanities

 Interview required.
 Supervised individual apprenticeship to ongoing projects in arts management, arts law, arts and cultural policy.

-Permission from program coordinator required.
+Permission from the Program Director required.
 Independent research in arts administration.

 Permission from professor required.
 Prerequisite: A&HG 4170.
 A continuation of A&HG 4170 with special reference to administration and practice within performing arts organizations, including music, dance, and theater.